 How much time to spend checking-in differs significantly whether my client is American or Lebanese; I don’t make contact with a Japanese as I do with a French person.
 Understanding better how foreign executives experience the French corporate culture whether they come from a high or low context culture, use an implicit or explicit communication style, has greatly helped me improve my awareness to create a personalised thinking environment for each coachee.
 Reciprocally, I put special effort in grasping the cultural gaps when working in non-French environments: if these cannot be abolished, I often find it better to make them explicit.

 Having been trained to focus on my client, I had never thought that bringing my own emotions into the relationship was an option.
-Reading that being “genuine, [my] words matching [my] own internal feeling” was an indispensable characteristic of a helping relationship has liberated my natural sensitivity, enhancing the quality of my relationships and opening a whole new field of coaching possibilities.
+Reading that being “genuine, words matching own internal feeling” was an indispensable characteristic of a helping relationship has liberated my natural sensitivity, enhancing the quality of my relationships and opening a whole new field of coaching possibilities.

 Supporting insecure overachieving leaders to ‘be themselves more, with skill’ is indeed an enjoyable and rewarding experience, both for the coach and coachee.
 But I define this developmental type of coaching as reinforcement or fine tuning rather than change.
 In my view, change is a more confronting experience, and I see my role as a coach to support my clients through this challenge toward a desired or unknown future.